Exact quantum dynamics for two-level systems with time-dependent driving: analytical-assisted solutions

 Generally, this parametric equation cannot be solved analytically.
 However, it is not necessary to do so if the goal is to obtain the evolution operator.
 By defining a dimensionless function $\chi(t)=\int^{t}_{0}\Omega(t')\sin{\kappa_{I}(t)}$, we aim to establish the relationship between the Hamiltonian and its evolution operator by parameterizing them as functions of $\chi(t)$.

 To achieve the above goal, we need to parameterize $\kappa(t)$ as the function of $\chi(t)$.
-Since $\kappa_{I}(t)$ has already parameterized, we only need to deal with $\kappa_{R}(t)$.
+Since $\kappa_{I}(t)$ has already parameterized by $\chi(t)$, we only need to deal with $\kappa_{R}(t)$.
 This parameterize is achieved by treating Eq. (\ref{Relation of Kappa}) as a differential equation for $\kappa_{R}(t)$ and $\kappa_{I}(t)$.
-Finally, they are parameterized as,
+And, they are parameterized as

 where $C$ is a undetermined constant came from the integral operation of Eq.(\ref{Relation of Kappa}), which will be discussed and determined later.
-Since we have parameterized $\kappa(t)$ as a function of $\chi$, the only unknown parameter in the $u_{11}$ and $u_{21}$ is $\chi$.
-Introducing $\zeta(t)=\chi(t)+C$ for clarity, the elements of the evolution operator, $u_{11}$ and $u_{21}$, can be calculated and expressed as functions of $\zeta(t)$,
+Since we have parameterized $\kappa(t)$ as a function of $\chi$, the relationship between the elements of the evolution operator and $\chi$ has already been established.
+Introducing $\zeta(t)=\chi(t)+C$ for clarity, the elements of the evolution operator, $u_{11}$ and $u_{21}$, can be calculated and expressed as functions of $\zeta(t)$ as